usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 21 %}
 {% asset design-standards/fig_21_graph_of_timing_eq.gif alt="" %}
 {% figcaption %}
-<strong>Graph of Timing Equation.</strong> The y axis is T, time in seconds and the x axis is D, distance in feet.
+<p><strong>Graph of Timing Equation.</strong> The y axis is T, time in seconds and the x axis is D, distance in feet.
 The "Acceptable" range is above a line on the graph indicated as follows: If D = 5 to 8 feet, then T = 5 seconds.
 If D = 8 to 18 feet, T increases at approximately 1:1 with the end of the line at D = 18 feet and T = 12 seconds.
 The maximum value shown for T is 13 seconds and for D is 18 feet.
-Values below the line on the graph are indicated as "Unacceptable."
+Values below the line on the graph are indicated as "Unacceptable."</p>
 {% endfigcaption %}
 {% endfigure %}